-The mindfulness practice improves student's concentration levels resulting in teachers being able to effectively transition from one KLA to another.
-The mindfulness experience affects teacher's wellbeing in a positive way as staff reflect they are feeling connected which is expressed from surveys.
-Parents have not been able to come into the school during online learning yet still feel connected as seen through TTFM data.
+The mindfulness practice improves students' concentration levels resulting in teachers being able to effectively transition from one KLA to another.
+The mindfulness experience affects teachers' wellbeing in a positive way as staff reflect they are feeling connected which is expressed from surveys.

-Internal and external data such as TTFM, surveys, external data through SCOUT, internal data including surveys and observations established to what extent the overall wellbeing of the school community has progressed throughout 2021.
+Internal and external data such as TTFM, surveys, external data through SCOUT, internal data including surveys and observations established to what extent the overall wellbeing of the school community has progressed throughout 2022.

 Through the improved wellbeing and engagement of the school community, an incentive program was put in place which resulted in a shift in student attendance.
-The number of students attending school on time increased by 64% from 2020 to 2021.
+The number of students attending school on time increased by 64% from 2020 to 2022.
 The number of students attending greater than 90% of the time or more has increased by 97% from 72.5% in 2020 to 82.2% in 2021.
 The agreed baseline target is 82.7%